 DNX-2401 is an oncolytic immunotherapy designed to fulfill the dual requirements of high potency and safety.
 To accomplish this, two stable genetic changes in the adenovirus genome were engineered that cause it to replicate selectively in retinoblastoma (Rb) pathway deficient cells and infect tumor cells efficiently.
 Results from pre-clinical and clinical studies indicate that DNX-2401 (1) replicates in human tumors (2) elicits tumor necrosis (3) triggers intratumoral immune cell infiltration, and (4) can lead to long term tumor destruction.
-DNX-2401 has been granted Fast Track and Orphan designation by the FDA.
+DNX-2401 has been granted PRIME and Orphan designation by the EMA and Fast Track and Orphan designation by the FDA.

 Armed with OX40L

 DNX-2440 is the next generation virus in DNAtrix’s adenovirus platform and is in development for a variety of tumor indications.
 It combines the virus backbone of DNX-2401 with the expression of OX40 ligand (OX40L), a powerful costimulatory molecule known to enhance immune responses directed to tumors.

 Armed with undisclosed t-cell stimulator